yilmazbahadir/yilmazbahadir.github.io/new-nem-testnet.md

 # Deployment

 ## Pull `nem-helm-charts` package
-Currently `nem-helm-charts` helm package is not published so we need to check out [nem-helm-charts](https://github.com/yilmazbahadir/nem-helm-charts) repository into our local.
+Currently `nem-helm-charts` helm package is not published to a public registery so we need to check out [nem-helm-charts](https://github.com/yilmazbahadir/nem-helm-charts) repository into our local.

 ```